-Mexico medical device registration requires all manufacturers to obtain regulatory approval from COFEPRIS, Mexico's medical device regulator, before distributing devices in Mexico.
-Foreign manufacturers must appoint an in-country Mexico Registration Holder (MRH) to submit your registration dossier and application fees.
-Low-risk devices follow a simplified route with faster reviews; higher‑risk devices require full review and, potentially, local testing.
+Medical device manufacturers must obtain regulatory approval from COFEPRIS, Mexico's medical device regulator, before distributing devices in Mexico.
+Foreign manufacturers must appoint an in-country representative to submit your registration dossier and application fees.

 Mexico’s medical devices market is set to grow at a 7.6% CAGR (2024–2029), despite short-term economic challenges.
 Growth is driven by higher healthcare spending, an aging population, and rising chronic diseases.
 The in-vitro diagnostics market is expected to reach $3.5B by 2033.

-The cost of registering a medical device with COFEPRIS depends on the device classification, dossier complexity, and whether multiple registrations are filed together:
+The cost of COFEPRIS registration depends on the device classification, dossier complexity, and whether multiple registrations are filed together:

 Ongoing expenses include an annual fee to the local representative, fees for processing modifications, and costs for post-market surveillance (PMS) and vigilance activities.
 A budget of about $5,000 per year should cover these obligations, but costs can increase if extensive vigilance is required or a large number of modifications are filed.